ibm-cloud-docs/virtualization/hyper-v-setup.md

 ## Configuring network devices
 {: #configuring-network-devices}

 Before you configure virtual network devices, determine which network adapters are connected to the private and public networks.
 From the start menu, click **Network Connections**.
 You see two network devices here.
 Make sure that you note that your devices are named **PrivateNetwork** and **PublicNetwork**.
 Right-click **PrivateNetwork** and select **Properties**.
-You see **Connect using:**, which shows the device name for the private network adapter.
+You see **Connect by using:**, which shows the device name for the private network adapter.
 Write down this name as you need it when you create your virtual private network device.

 ### Configuring a private network device
 {: #configuring-a-private-network-device}